ZoranStojsavljevic/INTEL-ARM-examples/INTEL/c-scripts/ecc_checking/core-10gen/README.md

 Resource sanity check: requesting [mem 0xfed10000-0xfed1ffff], which spans more than reserved [mem 0xfed10000-0xfed17fff] caller dnv_rd_reg+0xc8/0x240 [pnd2_edac] mapping multiple BARs.

 Not all of the mmio regions used in dnv_rd_reg() are the same size.
 The MCHBAR window is 32KB and the sideband ports are 64KB.
 Pass the correct size to ioremap() depending on which resource it is read from.

-	NOTE from Author: From at least Gen. 8 (9, 10) the minimum assigned MCHBAR mapped space is 64KB, NOT 32KB anymore!
+	NOTE from Author: For Gen. 4 - 9 the minimum assigned MCHBAR space is 32KB From Gen. 10 the minimum assigned MCHBAR space is 64KB, NOT 32KB anymore!

 ### INTEL Core 10 (Ice Lake) MCHBAR documentation (10th-gen-core-families-datasheet-vol-2-datasheet.pdf)

 #### 3.1 Host Bridge/DRAM Registers (D0:F0) (page 36)

-This chapter documents the registers in Bus 0, Device 0, Function 0.
+This chapter documents the registers for the Bus 0, Device 0, Function 0.

 	NOTE: These registers apply to all processors of the same family